 Channels in ScreenCloud help you to organize all of your digital signage content by theme, department, user or content type.
 You might have a Channel that centralizes your “Corporate” messaging, then individual Channels for Sales, Marketing or HR.

 In retail, you might have Channels for different campaigns, or for different audiences depending on where they’re located.

-So why not just use playlists?
+So you may be wondering, why not just use playlists to organize said content?

 The more targeted content is, the more likely it is to retain attention.
 Imagine working as a Software Developer and having to watch a marketing message every time you go to make a coffee.
 Now imagine that message was giving you a real time status update of your business-critical performance systems, or a countdown to how many days you have left until your security audit.

 Wouldn’t that make the screen worth watching?
 Channels help you to get more targeted in what you’re showing, and where.

 In consumer-facing settings, like coffee shops or stores, this is even more important.
 You might have general promotional messaging that gets played all year round, but with Channels, you can combine this with your Fall-specific campaign, or a special offer that ties in with National Coffee Week.